nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

 I am a **PhD Candidate at the University of Melbourne** working on **Trustworthy AI for Computer Vision** advised by [Prof. Saman Halgamuge](https://findanexpert.unimelb.edu.au/profile/2854-saman-halgamuge).
-My research sits at the epistemic frontier of deep learning — specifically, how models can be made to reason faithfully about the limits of their own knowledge, through work on **open-set recognition**, **deepfake detection**, and **model calibration**.
+My research sits at the epistemic frontier of deep learning — specifically, how models can be made to function faithfully about the limits of their own knowledge, through work on **open-set recognition**, **deepfake detection**, and **model calibration**.